ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

     plot(close)
     plot(c, color=color.red)

-   Such a study will be calculated differently at real-time and on historical data, regardless of using the parameter ``lookahead`` (see :ref:`understanding_lookahead`).
+   This study will calculate differently on real-time and historical data, regardless of using the ``lookahead`` parameter's value (see :ref:`understanding_lookahead`).

 #.
 Using ``security`` for requesting data with resolution *lower* than the resolution of chart main symbol